Skip to content

 View all vacancies in this region

-If you work for a larger manufacturer, you may be able to progress to supervisor or manager level.
+If you work for an instrument making and repair business, you may be able to become a workshop supervisor or manager.

 Skills required and how your skills match up